UnkindPartition/tasty/README.md

 * Compile (or, more precisely, *link*) your test program with the `-threaded` flag;
 * Launch the program with `--num-threads 4 +RTS -N4 -RTS` (to use 4 threads).

+## Using patterns

+It is possible to restrict the set of executed tests using the `--pattern` option.
+The syntax of patterns is the same as for test-framework, namely:

+-   An optional prefixed bang `!` negates the pattern.
+-   If the pattern ends with a slash, it is removed for the purpose of the following description, but it would only find a match with a test group.
+In other words, `foo/` will match a group called `foo` and any tests underneath it, but will not match a regular test `foo`.
+-   If the pattern does not contain a slash `/`, the framework checks for a match against any single component of the path.
+-   Otherwise, the pattern is treated as a glob, where:
+    -   The wildcard `*` matches anything within a single path component (i.e. `foo` but not `foo/bar`).
+    -   Two wildcards `**` matches anything (i.e. `foo` and `foo/bar`).
+    -   Anything else matches exactly that text in the path (i.e. `foo` would only match a component of the test path called `foo` (or a substring of that form).

+For example, `group/*1` matches `group/test1` but not `group/subgroup/test1`, whereas both examples would be matched by `group/**1`.
+A leading slash matches the beginning of the test path; for example, `/test*` matches `test1` but not `group/test1`.